WHO WE ARE

 • facilitates international and trans-European co-operation, and brings to light the value of the literatures of Europeas an important part of European heritage;

-• monitors and conducts surveys on the effects of COVID-19 since 2020, i.e., “The Economic Impact of Covid-19 on Writers and Translators in the European Book Sector” (02/06/2020) and “One year of Crisis – The Winter of our Discontent” 2020-2022 (02/11/2021), and upcoming: The Unseen Sequels.
+• monitors and conducts surveys on the effects of COVID-19 from 2020-2023, i.e., “The Economic Impact of Covid-19 on Writers and Translators in the European Book Sector” (02/06/2020) and “One year of Crisis – The Winter of our Discontent” 2020-2022 (02/11/2021), and: The Unseen Sequels (June 2023).

 International qualifications:

-The EWC has been an Official Observer of the World Intellectual Property Organisation (WIPO) for over two decades, and since 2022 Observer in the upcoming sessions of the governing bodies of the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
+The EWC has been an Official Observer of the World Intellectual Property Organisation (WIPO) for over two decades, and is since 2022 Observer in the sessions of the governing bodies of the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions.

 EU Transparency Register Number: 56788289570-24